-Where the Company invests in a collective investment vehicle that is managed or advised by an M&G entity, the Investment Manager will reduce its investment management fee by the amount of any equivalent management fee that is charged to such collective investment vehicle or such entity will rebate its management fee such that the Investment Manager ensures the Company is not charged twice.
-The above arrangement will not apply to any other fees or expenses charged to the Company or any such entity in which it invests.
+Where the Company invests in a collective investment vehicle that is managed or advised by an M&G entity, such as the M&G European Loan Fund, the Investment Manager reduces its investment management fee by the amount of any equivalent management fee that is charged to such collective investment vehicle or such entity rebates its management fee such that the Investment Manager ensures the Company is not charged twice.
+The above arrangement does not apply to any other fees or expenses charged to the Company or any such entity in which it invests.